Beginner Guide to IPtables

 Prot: stand for Protocol type that can TCP, ICMP or UDP

-Option: further option to define rule, here it is blank
+Option: further option to define the rule, here it is blank

 Source: Incoming traffic network IP Address